shawngraham/eleventy-chirpy-blog-template/content/schedule/index.md

 ---

 ## Meeting 2: Backwards Design
-In this meeting, you'll present mockups to the group of where you think you'll _end up_.
+For this meeting, you'll have ready some mockups for the group of what you want to achieve.
 But you will not present your _own_ work.
-Rather, you will have read another group's materials and your group will present those instead.
+Rather, we'll spend the first portion of the class looking at one of the other teams' work.
+You will read their materials and your group will present those instead.
 You will present what you think the end result of their ideal project implementation will be: we start at the end, and then design backwards to figure out how to get there.
 Groups whose work is being presented will listen quietly and take notes.
 This exercise will reveal to you things that you may have missed because you are too close to your project.
 After the presentation, each group will identify the three main things they've learned from hearing others' interpretation of the work, and will lay out their initial ideas on how to address these.

 Mockups can include visual layouts, research outlines, narrative prose, and much more besides.
 You are welcome to use AI tools to help you think these things through - a paradata document will include all prompts and models consulted.